aschultzen/master_thesis/README.md

 	sudp dpkg-reconfigure tzdata
 	sudo reboot

-NOTE: Every time you reboot the Raspberry PI, the SSH connections is lost and needs to be re-established after boot.
-Depending on the DHCP controller, it might lease the Raspberry PI a new IP when it reboots.
-This means you have to do subnet scan with NMAP again.
+NOTE: **Every time you reboot the Raspberry PI, the SSH connections is lost and needs to be re-established after boot.**

 ## Setup PPS
 We first need to install some packages for our PPS setup to work: